EvilBlunt/RDRMP-Docs/page/core_reference/thread/create.md

 ![Client](https://img.shields.io/badge/Client-00FFFF)

+Create a new thread to run your code on.

+> [!WARNING]
-Always create a new thread to run your code.
-Executing code directly at a root of a LUA script isn't recommended, it must be done within a thread.
+> Executing code directly at a root of a LUA script isn't recommended, you must be sure to always run your code inside a thread.

 ```lua
 thread.create(handler --[[ function ]])